-In October 2009 we purchased three highland cows which we have named Hattie, Heidi and Honey.
+In October 2009 we purchased three highland cows which we named Hattie, Heidi and Honey.
 They settled into one of our fields with their three calves.
-Since then our herd is gradually increasing (although we no longer have the original three cows) and they are now spread out around the village and eating bracken on the undercliffe (below Raven Hall).
+Since then the herd is gradually increasing (although we no longer have the original three cows) and they are now spread out around the village and eating bracken on the undercliffe (below Raven Hall).

 We also have Barney, our chocolate labrador who loves life at Smugglers Rock and will be more than happy to meet any guests who want to be greeted by him!
 In May 2011 we got Molly, our beagle who was an RSPCA rescue dog, to give Barney some company.

 For guests who have allergies, please note that we do not allow pets including our own, into any part of the guesthouse.